kimruddock/pawelgrzybek.github.io/_posts/2016-07-25-smooth-page-scroll-in-vanilla-javascript.md

 }
 ```

-### On click — grab a timestamp and current document position
+### On click — grab a timestamp and the current document position

 The tricky part of this task was to determine which element is the scrollable one.
 It's impossible to check this when the document is at the very top so the easiest solution was to scroll down a bit, read the scrolled value and move it back to the initial position.
 It looks tricky but does the job really well and allows us to target `document.documentElement` (for Internet Explorer, Microsoft Edge and Firefox) and `document.body` (for Chrome, Opera, Brave and Safari).
 If you can tell me of a cleaner solution I'll be very thankful.